judith-tonhauser/projective-probability-ARCHIVED/plan.md

 - (1 + veridicality | fact) -- to account for individual fact noise in overall ratings and in individual fact noise in effect of veridicality **[JD asks: is this doppelt gemoppelt with previous random effect?]**

 [Perhaps also include as fixed or random effects: tense of attitude predicate?]
+[Perhaps also include as fixed effect: length of complement in number of words]

 ## Results and discussion